 PHOTOCOPY SERVICE:Through these services, the library provides photocopies of articles from journals and books to the users as and when requested further users can also send and receive Fax messages from the library.

 AUDIO-VISUAL SERVICES:Through this service library provides audio and video cassettes CD’s slides of teaching programs, in the A.V.
 Room.

 COMPUTERS SERVICES:The computer lab of the library offers the following computer services to users

 - Facilities for preparing presentation materials such as slides, transparencies, and color scanning

 - Assisting the students and faculty members for editing projects/thesis, data analysis, setting the file to the required quality of print and printing.

 - Color scanning CD writing, with laser printing and DOT matrix printing.

-The CD-ROM collection of the library contains bibliographical databases, Full text databases, and Comprehensive CD.
-Full text databases include back volume of medical journals, articles, medical yearbooks, review articles, textbooks, etc.
+CD-ROM SERVICEThe CD-ROM collection of the library contains bibliographical databases, Full-text databases, and Comprehensive CD.
+Full-text databases include a back volume of medical journals, articles, medical yearbooks, review articles, textbooks, etc.

 - DR. NAJEEB LECTURES: